01-vyom/01-vyom/README.md

 ## 🖖 Greetings, fellow geeks
-Hi, I'm Vyom, an automation enthusiast.
+Hi, I'm Vyom, an enthusiast for automation at scale.
 My research interests lie at the intersection of speech processing, machine learning, and transformers.
 Beside's that I'm an avid reader and enjoy playing soccer.

 <b>Current Status Quo</b>
 - 🎓 &nbsp;I completed my master of science in computer science at [University of Florida](https://www.ufl.edu/) from the [CISE Department](https://www.cise.ufl.edu/) in May 2023.
 I completed my bachelors of technology in computer engineering from [Dharmsinh Desai University](https://ddu.ac.in/) in May 2021.